dbathgate/aspnet-tas-cookbook/hosted-webcore.md

 ### Incorrect format error

-* If you see the following error
+* If you see the following error when attempting to view the app in a browser
 ```
 Could not load file or assembly 'OnboardingApp' or one of its dependencies.
 An attempt was made to load a program with an incorrect format.
 ```